Tommy Smith (footballer, born 1990): Colorado Rapids

 On 22 January 2018, Smith signed with Colorado Rapids.
-He made his debut for the club on 21 February, in a 0–2 loss to Toronto FC in a CONCACAF Champions League tie.
+He made his debut for the club on 21 February, in a 2–0 loss to Toronto FC in a CONCACAF Champions League tie.
 He scored his first goal for the club on 14 June 2018 in a 2–2 draw with Chicago Fire.
 During a match against Minnesota United on 13 October 2018, he partially provoked a brawl after the team scored their second goal.
 He was red carded as a result.
 He made 36 appearances during his first season at the club, scoring 4 goals, including late winners over Minnesota United and Dallas.

 He scored in the opening game of the 2019 season in a 2–1 loss to Dallas.
 He went on to make a total of 28 appearances over the course of the season, netting 3 goals.

-On 22 November 2019 it was announced by the Rapids that they had declined the contract options for Smith to stay with the club.

-Following his release from Colorado, Smith returned to England and began training with former club Ipswich, leading to speculation of a return to his former club.
-However, manager Paul Lambert ruled out the possibility of Smith returning to the club.
+On 22 November 2019, it was announced that Smith's contract would not be extended and he left the club.
+Following his release from Colorado, Smith returned to England and began training with former club Ipswich, leading to speculation of a return to the club.
+However, manager Paul Lambert ruled out this possibility.

 Sunderland

 On 21 February 2020, Smith joined League One club Sunderland on a contract until the end of the season.
-Due to early suspension of the 2019–20 season due to the outbreak of the Coronavirus he did not make an appearance for the club.
+With the suspension of the 2019–20 season due to the COVID-19 pandemic, he did not make an appearance for the club.
 He left Sunderland at the end of the season following the end of his short-term contract.

 Colchester United

-On 25 August 2020, Smith joined League Two side Colchester United on a two year deal.
+On 25 August 2020, Smith joined League Two side Colchester United on a two-year deal.
 He had previously appeared for Colchester on loan from Ipswich during the 2010–11 season and had featured in a number of Colchester's 2020–21 pre-season friendlies.
 He made his second debut for the club on 5 September 2020 in Colchester's 3–1 EFL Cup defeat to Reading.
 He scored his first goal for the club in their 2–1 win over Grimsby Town on 5 December 2020.
 On 5 July 2021, Smith signed a two-year contract extension with the club.
 He was named club captain ahead of the 2021–22 season.

+Milton Keynes Dons

+On 28 July 2023, Smith joined League Two club Milton Keynes Dons on a free transfer following a successful trial period with the club in pre-season.
+He made his debut for the club in the opening game of the 2023–24 season on 5 August 2023, in a 5–3 away win over Wrexham.
+On 6 February 2024, Smith's contract was terminated by mutual consent.

+Macarthur FC

+On 6 February 2024, Smith signed for Macarthur FC, making the move to Australia to play in the A-League.
+Joining mid-way through the season, Smith signed to the end of the active 2023–24 season.

+Braintree Town

+On 2 August 2025, Smith returned to England, joining National League club Braintree Town.